-When ESOL students arrive at the start of the year, they are placed in an Orientation Programme where they are familiarised with the school, our procedures and courses available to them.
+When ELL students arrive at the start of the year, they are placed in an Orientation Programme where they are familiarised with the school, our procedures and courses available to them.
 Courses are finalised after diagnostic testing and discussion about future goals.
 The testing covers the skills of speaking, reading, writing and listening to English, grammar and vocabulary.

-Students are encouraged to work towards qualifications for ESOL such as OCESOL (Oral Communication in English for Speakers of Other Languages), a qualification of the NZ Speech Board, IELTS or TOEFL.
+Students are encouraged to work towards qualifications for ELL such as OCESOL (Oral Communication in English for Speakers of Other Languages), a qualification of the NZ Speech Board, IELTS or TOEFL.
 The OCESOL exam caters for different levels so students can be successful and gain oral confidence at the appropriate level.